Why The Amalgamation?

 These tales of woe are common among small disadvantaged business owners who pursue government contracts.
 Tokenism, scope stealing, and late pay aren’t events isolated among particular individuals, within particular industries, or in particular areas.
 Such predatory behaviors are systemic and affect professional service businesses across the country.
 Over time, they have become institutionalized and normalized as part of participating in public procurement, a not-so-secret price that small businesses must pay to even attempt to play.

 To no one’s surprise, such victimization hasn’t translated into more contracts for small businesses in the public sector.
-Smalls owned by women and minorities are not getting their fair share of government contracts.
+Smalls, especially those owned by women and minorities, are not getting their fair share of government contracts.
 We don’t need research studies to know that, but we have dozens to confirm it.

 The current solutions aren’t working.
 And they haven’t worked for forty years.
 Because collective problems require collective action.